christt94/portfolio/README.md

 # Public Health Informatics Fellow

-### profesional summary
+### Profesional summary
 - I have over 8 years of professional experience in the public health sector, with a track record of success in developing and executing innovative digital health initiatives that have resulted in improved health outcomes for vulnerable populations.
 - Proven ability to build strong relationships with stakeholders, including local government, health agencies, and community organizations.
 - Top skills include project management, data collection, data analysis, data visualization, artificial intelligence, and communication/interpersonal skills.
 Seeking a role that will allow me to utilize and further develop my skills and strengths to make a positive impact on public health.

 ### Education
-- MHP, Biostatistics & Econometrics, Aix-Marseille University (2021)
+- MHP, Biostatistics & Econometrics | Aix-Marseille University (2021)
-- MPH, Public Health Information Systems, Aix-Marseille University (2020)
+- MPH, Public Health Information Systems | Aix-Marseille University (2020)
-- MD, General Medicine, Gamal Abdel Nasser University (2020)
+- MD, General Medicine | Gamal Abdel Nasser University (2020)

 ### Work experience
-Public Health Informatics Fellow @ Centers for Diseases Control and Prevention (CDC)
+Public Health Informatics Fellow @ Centers for Diseases Control and Prevention (CDC) (Aug 22 to present)
 - Developed a process to integrate laboratory reference data into an existing DCIPHER-based platform, ensuring accuracy and efficiency in the data transfer process.
 - Provided technical assistance to program staff to ensure access and proper use of state and local public health data.
 - Developed user-friendly materials that translated backend processes to program staff without advanced informatics experience, resulting in improved understanding of data.